esero88/PythonCodingPractices/README.md

 - Username_Password_Portal: It is a simple code block for login.
 I've also added an attempt feature to prevent too many attempts for login.
 - Pythagorean_Theorem: Two seperate code block has been added one of them for [Hypotenuse](https://en.wikipedia.org/wiki/Hypotenuse) other for [Special Right Triangles](https://en.wikipedia.org/wiki/Special_right_triangle)
 - TV_interface: It is an object-oriented programing example.
+- BMI: It determines what kind of body type that you have.